-For many years, he headed the Thermal Science Division of the M.I.T.
-Department of Mechanical Engineering.
 He was largely responsible for developing the graduate program in heat transfer, which was highlighted by his courses in conduction and convection heat transfer.
-He had a much broader responsibility, serving as Graduate Officer of the department for nearly 30 years.
-His research and teaching experience led to the 1961 textbook Heat, Mass and Momentum Transfer, co-authored with H.Y.
-Choi.
+He also had a much broader responsibility, serving as Graduate Officer of the department for nearly 30 years.
+His research and teaching experience led to the 1961 textbook Heat, Mass and Momentum Transfer, co-authored with H. Y. Choi.
 This was one of the first undergraduate heat transfer textbooks written.
-The book was used for many years in undergraduate and intermediate heat transfer courses at M.I.T.
-He was senior editor and contributor to the definitive Handbook of Heat Transfer (1973), its two-volume successor.
-Handbook of Heat Transfer Fundamentals and Handbook of Heat Transfer Applications (1985), and the 3rd edition Handbook of Heat Transfer (1998).
-He also edited Developments in Heat Transfer (1964).
+The book was used for many years in undergraduate and intermediate heat transfer courses at MIT.
+He was senior editor and contributor to the definitive Handbook of Heat Transfer (1973), its two-volume successor, in memoriam

+Handbook of Heat Transfer Fundamentals and Handbook of Heat Transfer Applications (1985), and the third edition Handbook of Heat Transfer (1998).
 The typical handbook chapter summarized the fundamentals and gave a comprehensive list of formulas that could be used in practice to estimate heat transfer coefficients.
 In 1960, he organized a two-week intensive summer course, "Developments in Heat Transfer," which was offered for the next 16 years.

-His research work primarily involved graduate students working toward their degrees, and he supervised over 150 graduate theses in Mechanical Engineering, Nuclear Engineering, and Ocean Engineering.
-He was "Doctor Father" to over 40 students, half of whom have assumed professorships at leading universities, assuring that he had many "Technical Grandchildren" and even "Technical Great-Grandchildren."
+Professor Rohsenow's research work primarily involved graduate students working toward their degrees, and he supervised more than 150 graduate theses in mechanical engineering, nuclear engineering, and ocean engineering.
+He was doctoral supervisor of more than 40 students, half of whom assumed professorships at leading universities.

-A member of ASME since 1943, he served as chairman of the Boston section (1955-56) and was chairman of the Heat Transfer Division (1961-62).
 He was an early proponent of the International Heat Transfer Conferences, now held regularly every four years.
-He was a founder of the International Centre for Heat and Mass Transfer (originally in Yugoslavia, now headquartered in Turkey), serving as Vice president and President.
-He was a founding member of the Editorial Advisory board of IJHMT, and served on the advisory boards of several other journals.
-He was a member of delegations establishing cooperative programs with other countries, notably the US-USSR Cooperative Agreement in Heat and Mass Transfer (1979).
+He was a founder of the International Centre for Heat and Mass Transfer, serving as its president.
+He served on the advisory boards of numerous journals.
+He was a member of delegations establishing cooperative programs with other countries, notably the U.S.-U.S.S.R.
+Cooperative Agreement in Heat and Mass Transfer (1979).

 Besides being an outstanding leader in heat transfer and thermal power research and education, he had a deep insight into engineering challenges and technology development.
 He consulted for many major corporations, including courtroom appearances.
-In 1957, he co-founded, with J.P.
-Barger, Dynatech Corporation (initially Microtech Research) in Cambridge, MA.
-He served as Chairman of the Board of Directors.
-The consulting and manufacturing company grew to 3000 employees worldwide and was listed on the New York Stock Exchange, before it was sold in 1997.
+In 1957, he co-founded Dynatech Corporation (initially Microtech Research) in Cambridge, MA.
+He served as chairman of the Board of Directors.
+The consulting and manufacturing company grew to 3000 employees worldwide, and was listed on the New York Stock Exchange before it was sold in 1997.

-His accomplishments were recognized with major professional society awards: Pi Tau Sigma Gold Medal (1951), ASME Junior Award (1952), American Academy of Arts and Sciences (1956), ASME Heat Transfer Memorial Award (1967), ASME Fellow (1968), AIChE and ASME Max Jakob Memorial Award (1970), US National Academy of Engineering (1975), ASME Centennial Medallion (1980), ASME Honorary Member 1988, and ASME Medal (2001).
+Warren Rohsenow's accomplishments were recognized with major professional society awards: the Pi Tau Sigma Gold Medal (1951), ASME Junior Award (1952), American Academy of Arts and Sciences (1956), ASME Heat Transfer Memorial Award (1967), ASME Fellow (1968), AIChE and ASME Max Jakob Memorial Award (1970), NAE (1975), ASME Centennial Medallion (1980), ASME Honorary Member (1988), ASME Medal (2001), and ASME HTD Classic Paper Award (2002).
 In 1997, the ASME Gas Turbine Committee of the Heat Transfer Division awarded the first Warren M. Rohsenow Prize for the best conference presentation.
 In 2004, the first ASME Bergles-Rohsenow Young Investigator in Heat Transfer was recognized.